 I wake up in recovery with one other lady next to me.
 The nurse checks my blood pressure and brings me a glass of water.
 She offers me a cup of tea and a piece of toast.
 I accept the toast - I'm hungry as expected!
 The toast is THE most amazing toast - salted butter glistens and melts on the surface.
 It's amazing.
 I have another glass of water and I need the loo.
 The nurse helps me up, she tells me I can go myself but under no circumstances can I lock the door.

-Within an hour and a half Chris arrives and we head home with a bag of painkillers.
+Within an hour and a half my husabnd arrives and we head home with a bag of painkillers.
 The drive home is the worst one yet, every single stone in the road makes the car jump and sends pain through my body.
 It's definitely time for bed.

 No comments: